 There will be one midterm exam and one final exam throughout the semester and will be available on canvas.
-The take home midterm exam will be published on 6th October after the scheduled class and the take home final exam will be available on 8th December.
+The take home midterm exam will be published around 22^{nd} February after the scheduled class and the take home final exam will be available around 24^{th} April.
 The due dates will be clearly mentioned on the exams.
 Exams must be submitted within the due dates.
-Late submission will lose points.
+Late submissions will not be accepted.

 III.
-Attendance (10%)
+Participation (10%)